Mobile users - click to view the mobile version of this site.

 Especially not so much for children in a modern educational system, which is built upon a structure of grades, ranks and gold stars.

-And that was really the focus and goal of Jigoro Kano - to bring Judo into the modern educational system as a complimentary form of physical education.
+And that was really the focus and goal of Jigoro Kano – to bring Judo into the modern educational system as a complementary form of physical education.

 Even the "black belt", introduced three years after the Kyu-Dan system itself, may possibly have been adopted by Kano from a school system in which advanced swimming students were divided from beginning students by black ribbons worn around their waists.